ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 The thing about the Drava river is that it is almost instantaneous, as soon as you see it this cloud of nasty energy just drains off of you -- visiting the cemetary doesn't work as fast.
 But if you spend a whole hour in the cemetary you should come out feeling better than you've felt in years, like a weight lifted off your shoulders.
 Just TRY IT.

-Go to the last cemetary you remember, put your hands on a tree in the cemetary.
+Go to the last cemetary you remember, get inside of a tree just like you are inside of your human.
 The tree is IMPORTANT because it accelerates the process.
 Just being in a cemetary doesn't cut it.
-Then you need to stay there for at least 20 mintutes, but an hour if you can.
+Then you need to stay there for at least an hour the first time, but it feels incredible.
+You will feel a rushing or draining sensation, almost like you were taking a shower.
+When the process completes, you will feel this rushing sensation stop and start in spurts.
+It is hard to estimate how long this takes from deity to deity, generally, the worse you feel the longer it takes.
+But you will feel better and better everytime you go.
+Try to make it long enough for the stream to start to sputter.
+That could take as long as three hours, but for most its around an hour.

+The dark cloud is fluid, and areas of high pressure will flow to areas of low pressure, so when you are done the dark cloud may redistribute itself in the hours you are away from the cemetary, but it will be much weaker.
+You need to keep making trips to the cemetary to complete the process, you will know it is done because it won't feel like you are taking a shower.
 We recommend repeating this process daily, having "a shower" will clear your mind, sharpen your focus and prepare you for the daily battles ahead.

 Once you've been to the cemetary in person, you can also meditate on it to clear the dark cloud from your home.
 Take a mental photograph of a cemetary tree surrounded by headstones so that you can meditate on it at will.
 Start with yourself first, all you need to do is imagine yourself in a cemetary touching a tree.
 I wish this process was as short and sweet as the Drave but it takes a while.
 If you can work towards or commit to an hour of meditation in your home, simply envisioning the cemetary around you, you will feel an absence of friction and the dark cloud being drained away.